iamprem/summarizer/README.md

 * TextRank and LSA are not so good choice for text summarization, but these can be used as a step 1 for summarization task.

+## Evaluation

+* Since the evaluation of the text summary involves comparing many human written summaries with the machine generated summary by checking n-grams similarity, i've not evaluated these two methods.
+* Also the commonly used tool for evaluating summary '[ROUGE](http://www.berouge.com/)' was written in Perl script and limited time didn't allow me to explore the usage of the tool for this task.

 ## Installation

 ### Dependencies